kubeflow/website/content/docs/started/getting-started-minikube.md

 If you already have a hypervisor on your system, you can follow the [Quick Setup](#quick-setup) to do a guided Minikube setup.

 ### Install a Hypervisor
-If you do not already have a hypervisor or a tirtualizer installed, install a new one.
+If you do not already have a hypervisor or a virtualizer installed, install a new one.
 Once the hypervisor is installed, you don't need to start or use it directly.
 Minikube will automatically invoke the hypervisor to start the VM.

 ##### Mac OS X
 Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads) or [VMware Fusion](https://www.vmware.com/products/fusion).